 1. Duke University

 3. Emory University and George Washington University

 4. Oregon Health and Sciences University, Quinnipiac University, University of Colorado and University of Utah

 5. University of Nebraska Medical Center and Wake Forest University

 To gain acceptance to a PA program, use your personal statement to authentically and dynamically share the personal qualities that make you unique and that will make you an outstanding, caring and compassionate physician’s assistant.
 It may be easier to work with someone you know and trust to help you create a list of unique characteristics.
 Choosing three personal traits to emphasize in your statement will help you identify themes that you can use to strategically develop a better essay that will resonate with the selection committee.
 Taking the time to put thought and effort into your work will contribute enormously to your receiving secondary applications and interviews, not all PA programs have secondary essays – lucky for you!

 Since there is no limit to the number of experiences, certifications, and achievements that you can include in the activities section of the CASPA application, you’ll want to cover any and all that apply – from college and after.
 Do not include any activities from high school, unless you have continued your involvement throughout college and/or after.

-Interestingly enough, there is no label for “leadership” in the activities section.
-PA programs are not looking for people who work best alone or who have to be a leader.
-They are looking for students and professionals who work best in teams – as is the nature of this role.
-I recommend getting involved with team activities as early as you can in your undergraduate education and highlighting in your application how and why you thrive in team environments.
-In describing your participation, focus on the outcomes of your collaborations in your activity descriptions, which have a 600-character limit.
+There is now a label for “leadership” in the activities section.
+PA programs are looking for people who can balance working independently with being a member of a dynamic team – as is the nature of this role.
+I recommend getting involved with leadership roles and team activities as early as you can in your undergraduate education and highlighting in your application how and why you thrive in these environments.
+In describing your participation, focus on the outcomes of your contributions in your activity descriptions, which have a 600-character limit.
 While they are brief, there is enough space to go into some detail.

 PA Letters of Recommendation